Domestic Violence Articles

 Healing after abuse

 If you are in immediate danger, contact the national domestic violence hotline.
 Your conversation with the hotline is entirely private.
-That is crucial so that the organization can make the victims feel safe and get them help.
+That is crucial so that the victims feel safe enough to get the help they need.
 In addition to the national domestic violence hotline, you may also contact the police or an organization in your area.
 Remember that your safety is the most important thing and that you must put your life and (if you have kids) your children's lives first.
 You can get the support that you need.
 It may feel scary, but taking that first step and talking to an online counselor can help.